moby/moby/project/REVIEWING.md

 contribution that may require changing the narrative should get the `impact/documentation` label: this is the signal for documentation maintainers that a change will likely need to happen on the unified documentation repository.
-When in doubt, it’s better to add the label and leave it to documentation maintainers to decide whether it’s ok to skip.
+When in doubt, it's better to add the label and leave it to documentation maintainers to decide whether it's ok to skip.
 In all cases, leave a comment to explain what documentation changes you think might be needed.

 - If the pull request does not impact the documentation at all, the docs review